 -

-As unique individuals the way our energy responds to treatment varies.
-Many differing factors determine how often people receive treatments.
-Depending on what is bringing one in for treatment, it is necessary to begin by developing a baseline of balanced energy.
-This typically requires 4-6 weekly treatments.
 Once a baseline of balanced energy is integrated in the system, it will vary widely how often someone chooses to come for maintenance and prevention.
-For example, some people may come once a week, others once or twice a month, or every few months, and others will come seasonally.
+For example, some people may come once a week, others bi-weekly or once a month, or every few months, and others will come seasonally.

 -

-Please drink a healthy amount of pure water, eat a substantial meal 2 hours before, and refrain from intense exercise and hot/cold therapies for the rest of the day.
-It may feel supportive to have a quiet evening with limited social engagement after the session.
-Please contact me with any specific questions.
+Please drink a healthy amount of pure water, eat a substantial meal 2 hours before your session.
+After your session, refrain from intense exercise, hot/cold therapies, alcohol and any substance use for the rest of the day.

 -